 As lovers of the natural world ourselves, our aim is to operate in the most ecologically responsible manner possible.
 And we think this should be the essence of the ‘self-guided’ concept.
 We are not a “mass market” operator.
-We choose to offer and present our holidays in a way that offers walkers the opportunity to enjoy everything that this beautiful region has to offer, while leaving the smallest discernable footprint on the environment.
-Our hiking holidays are designed to contribute to the local and rural communities and economies that we visit.
-As most of our holidays are walking based, we aim to keep our operations as environmentally friendly as possible.
+We choose to offer and present our holidays in a way that offers walkers the opportunity to enjoy everything that a beautiful region has to offer while leaving the smallest discernable footprint on the environment.
+Our hiking and cycling holidays are designed to contribute to the local and rural communities and economies that we visit.
+As most of our holidays are walking and cycling based, we aim to keep our operations as environmentally friendly as possible.

-In remote locations where we believe the hiking includes spectacular views and nature we stay in locally owned 3 star hotels or local guest-houses.
+- In remote locations where we believe the hiking includes spectacular views and nature, we stay in locally owned hotels or local guest-houses.
 These are always clean and comfortable and serve local fresh locally sourced food.
-In specific locations where we believe there is a genuine opportunity to experience a unique local flavor we also stay in local guest houses where our clients are greeted with traditonal hospitality, clean and comfortable rooms and locally sourced fresh food.
+In specific locations where we believe there is a genuine opportunity to experience a unique local flavour, we also stay in local guesthouses where our clients are greeted with traditional hospitality, clean and comfortable rooms and locally sourced fresh food.

-Our aim is to operate in the most ecologically responsible manner possible.
+- Our aim is to operate in the most ecologically responsible manner possible.
 And we think this should be the essence of the ‘self-guided’ concept.
-We choose to offer and present our holidays in a way that offers walkers the opportunity to enjoy everything that this beautiful region has to offer, while leaving the smallest discernable footprint on the environment.
-To minimize environmental footprint we limit the size of our parties to maximum 6 people.
+We choose to offer and present our holidays in a way that offers walkers the opportunity to enjoy everything that this beautiful region has to offer while leaving the smallest discernable footprint on the environment.
 Our detailed tour information packs include a section on environmental responsibility and detailed instructions related to the ‘leave no trace’ policy, protected animals and plants in the area, etc. We encourage our clients to use the info packs and maps in electronic format.
 We commute to our office only when it is really needed and most of our employees work from their homes, thus significantly reducing the number of commutes.